From robust tests to Bayes-like posterior distributions: Applications

 This inequality implies, at least for $n$ large enough, that

-which means that the parameter $\theta\et$ is estimated at rate $n^{-1/\alpha}$.
-This rate is much faster than the usual $1/\sqrt{n}$-parametric one that is reached by an estimator based on a moment method for instance.
+which means that the parameter $\theta\et$ is estimated at rate $n^{-1/s}$.
+This rate is much faster than the usual $(1/\sqrt{n})$-parametric one that is reached by an estimator based on a moment method for instance.
+For example, when $s=1/3$ and $n=100$, a moment estimator provides an accuracy of order $10^{-1}$ while that of $\widehat \theta$ is of order $10^{-6}$.
 Since $p$ is unbounded, note that the maximum likelihood estimator for $\theta\et$ does not exist and is therefore useless.

-It is well-known, mainly from the work of Le Cam, that it is impossible to estimate a distribution in a translation model at a rate faster than $1/n$ for the TV-loss.
+It follows from the work of Le Cam that in a translation model $\sM$ of the form $\{P_{\theta}=p(\cdot-\theta)\cdot \mu, \theta\in\R\}$, where $p$ is a density with respect to the Lebesgue measure $\mu$, it is impossible to estimate a distribution $P\et\in\sM$ from an $n$-sample at a rate faster than $1/n$ for the TV-loss.
 Because of~\eref{eq-ex30}, the rate we get is not only optimal for estimating $P_{\theta\et}$ but also for estimating $\theta\et$ with respect to the Euclidean distance.

 An alternative rate-optimal estimator for estimating $\theta\et$ is that given by the minimum of the observations.
 This estimator is unfortunately obviously non-robust to the presence of an outlier among the sample.
 Our construction provides an estimator which possesses the property of being both rate-optimal and robust.